Stykk-Gruppen/qZoom-Server/README.md

 # Documentation
-The online documentation is available at this [website](https://tarves.no/docs/qZoom-Server/).
+The online documentation is available on this [website](https://tarves.no/docs/qZoom-Server/).
 Information about the process and more can be found in the client's
 [wiki](https://github.com/Feqzz/qZoom-Client/wiki).

 # Client